 SIVBQ ALERT: The Klein Law Firm Reminds Investors of a Lead Plaintiff Deadline of May 12, 2023 in the Class Action Filed on Behalf of SVB Financial Group Shareholders

-/EIN News/ -- NEW YORK, April 26, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of SVB Financial Group (OTC PINK: SIVBQ) alleging that the Company violated federal securities laws.
+NEW YORK, April 26, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of SVB Financial Group SIVBQ alleging that the Company violated federal securities laws.

 Class Period: June 16, 2021 to March 10, 2023